lammps/lammps/doc/src/Build_settings.rst

       The `-DFFT_HEFFTE` is required to switch to using heFFTe, while the optional `-DFFT_HEFFTE_FFTW` selects the desired heFFTe backend, e.g., `-DFFT_HEFFTE_FFTW` or `-DFFT_HEFFTE_MKL`, omitting the variable will default to the `stock` backend.
+      The heFFTe `stock` backend is intended to be used for testing and debugging, but is not performance optimized for large scale production runs.

 The `KISS FFT library <https://github.com/mborgerding/kissfft>`_ is included in the LAMMPS distribution.
 It is portable across all